nekogravitycat/DiscordGPT/README.md

 # DiscordGPT
 **A discord bot that integrates ChatGPT into your server.**

+## Deprecation Notice

+**DiscordGPT** is deprecated.
+Please use the new and improved project, [DiscordAI](https://github.com/nekogravitycat/DiscordAI), for enhanced features.

 ## Slash Commands
 - `/start-chat` *Start chatting with the bot in this channel.*
 - `/stop-chat` *Stop chatting with the bot in this channel.*